Quantum-Classical Correspondence of Non-Hermitian Symmetry Breaking: Abstract

 \section{Abstract}

-Real-to-complex spectral transitions and the associated spontaneous symmetry breaking of eigenstates are central to non-Hermitian physics, yet their underlying physical mechanisms remain elusive.
+Real-to-complex spectral transitions and the associated spontaneous symmetry breaking of eigenstates are central to non-Hermitian physics, yet a comprehensive and universal theory that precisely describes the underlying physical mechanisms for each individual state remains elusive.
 Here, we resolve the mystery by employing the complex path integral formalism and developing a generalized Gutzwiller trace formula.
 These methodologies enable us to establish a universal quantum-classical correspondence that precisely links the real or complex nature of individual energy levels to the symmetry properties of their corresponding semiclassical orbits.
 Specifically, in systems with a general $\eta$-pseudo-Hermitian symmetry, real energy levels are quantized along periodic orbits that preserve the corresponding classical $S_\eta$ symmetry.
 In contrast, complex conjugate energy levels arise from semiclassical orbits that individually break the $S_\eta$ symmetry but together form $S_\eta$-symmetric pairs.
 This framework provides a unified explanation for the spectral behaviors in various continuous non-Hermitian models and for the $\mathcal{PT}$ transition in two-level systems.
+Besides, we demonstrate that the exceptional point is inherently a quantum phenomenon, as it cannot be described by a single classical orbit.
 Our work uncovers the physical mechanism of non-Hermitian symmetry breaking and introduces a new perspective with broad implications for the control and application of non-Hermitian phenomena.

 \emph{Introduction.---}In the past decade, great research progress has been made in non-Hermitian physics~\cite{bender2007making,Ashida2020NHphysic,El2018np}.
 Different from the standard quantum mechanism in which the Hamiltonian of a closed system is represented by a Hermitian operator, non-Hermitian Hamiltonians can effectively describe various physical effects in open systems.
 Recently, numerous interesting non-Hermitian phenomena have been discovered, such as the non-Hermitian spectral phase transitions~\cite{Bender98prl,Guo2009prl,Ruter2010np,Regensburger2012Nature,Peng2014NP,LiangFeng2014science,ozdemir2019parity,feng2013nm,feng2017non,LonghiS2019prl1, LonghiS2019prl2,LeeTonyE2014prl,XuePeng2022prl,chenshu2019prb,Jazaeri2001PRE,chenshu2021prb}, novel physics associated with exceptional points~\cite{Miri2019science,Dembowski2004pre, Bergholtz2021rmp,chen2017exceptional}, the non-Hermitian skin effect~\cite{Wangzhong2018prl, Kunst2018prl,Yokomizo2019prl,Borgnia20prl,Okuma2020prl,Zhangkai2020prl} and the non-reciprocal phase transitions~\cite{fruchart21nat}, which not only deepen our understanding of the physical world but may also lead to interesting applications~\cite{Wiersig2014prl,Brandenbourger2019NC,Dong2019NE,WangZhong2021PRB,wangqiang2022Amplification,shao24prl,geng23prb}.
 These non-Hermitian effects are directly attributable to, or closely linked with, the properties of the non-Hermitian energy spectra and the corresponding eigenstates, which constitute the main focus of non-Hermitian physics.